Keyruu/oblivion/content/Homelab/Docker Compose on NixOS.md

 > Why don't you use Nix without Docker?

 Hosting homelab services is a breeze on NixOS.
 The community just makes awesome modules to use for easy configuration.
-But not all services that I want to self host are available on NixOS out of the box and I don't want to develop my own Nix module just to host some random app I found on GitHub.
+But not all services that I want to self-host are available on NixOS out of the box and I don't want to develop my own Nix module just to host some random app I found on GitHub.
 For this reason I'd still like to be able to use docker compose to set up services as I did in the past.

 And that is also another argument for docker compose.
-I'm very familiar with Docker and Compose and have a lot stacks already setup that I want to use without much migration work.
-Furthermore most of the self hosted stuff has example docker composes for you to just copy and paste.
+I'm very familiar with Docker and Compose and have a lot of stacks already set up that I want to use without much migration work.
+Furthermore, most of the self-hosted stuff has example docker composes for you to just copy and paste.

 This does boil down to me being lazy or not knowing Nix that well, but I don't care. :D